bdelacretaz/openwhisk-statebox/README.md

 I started with [statebox](https://github.com/wmfs/statebox) for this prototype as I'm not familiar with the composer code and wanted to play with state machines - but the mechanisms would be similar.

+Why?
+---
+The use cases that I have in mind involve human responses, like in content approval workflows where timeouts can be in the range of several days.

+A scenario for such use cases might be:

+ * Reach a state machine step that requires human input
+ * Send an email with the question and the URL of the state machine continuation
+ * Suspend the state machine and wait up to N days for an answer
+ * When the answer arrives, the state machine continues based on the answer provided

+The example state machines included so far do not demonstrate that yet, just the basic mechanism that would enable such scenarios.

 State Machine Definitions
 ----
 The [state-machines](./state-machines) folder has a few examples, here's an example state that calls an